How Much Is Pfizer CEO Albert Bourla Worth After the COVID-19 Vaccine’s Success?

 Pfizer is a pharmaceutical and biotechnology company with the stated purpose of “working together for a healthier world.”
 Bourla has been with Pfizer since 1993.
 How much money has Bourla made over two-and-a-half decades there and now as CEO?

-Albert Bourla's career at Pfizer
+Albert Bourla's career at Pfizer began in Europe.

 Bourla's Pfizer roles since 2010:

-2010 to 2013: president and general manager of Pfizer’s Established Products business.
+- 2010 to 2013: president and general manager of Pfizer’s Established Products business

-- Jan.
-2018 to Jan.
-2019: Pfizer’s COO.
+- January 2018 to January 2019: Pfizer’s COO

-- Jan.
-2019 to the present: CEO.
+- January 2019 to the present: CEO

-Bourla made news in Nov.
-2020 when his sale of 62 percent of his Pfizer shares happened to coincide with the announcement of the Pfizer vaccine's effectiveness.
+Bourla made news in November 2020 when his sale of 62 percent of his Pfizer shares happened to coincide with the announcement of the Pfizer vaccine's effectiveness.
 Although the sale was a predetermined one based on the stock’s price, many thought he was unfairly cashing in on the company’s vaccine success with the $5.6 million proceeds.

 How much does Albert Bourla make as Pfizer CEO?

-FiercePharma reported in Mar.
-2021 that Bourla’s CEO compensation package for 2020 was $21.03 million.
+FiercePharma reported in March 2021 that Bourla’s CEO compensation package for 2020 was $21.03 million.
 As is common practice for corporate CEO pay, a small percentage of the total compensation was from salary, while the remainder came from bonus pay and long-term Pfizer stock options.

 Bourla’s cash incentive pay was $5.49 million, and his long-term incentive compensation in the form of Pfizer options was $14 million.
-The Pfizer CEO's base salary was $1.65 million of hiw $21.03 million total compensation.
+The Pfizer CEO's base salary was $1.65 million of his $21.03 million total compensation.

-Comparatively, in 2020 AstraZeneca CEO Pascal Soriot earned $21.5 million, and Johnson & Johnson CEO Alex Gorsky made $30 million.
+In comparison, AstraZeneca CEO Pascal Soriot earned $21.5 million in 2020, and Johnson & Johnson CEO Alex Gorsky made $30 million.
 In 2019, his first year as CEO, Bourla earned $19.7 million, and as COO in 2018, his compensation was $9.85 million.